astampoulis/makam-paper-funpearl/makamcode/01-introduction.md

 ADVISOR.
 That sounds like a lot.
 Why don't you use some kind of metalanguage to implement the prototype?

 STUDENT.
-You mean a tool like Racket \citep{felleisen2009semantics}, PLT Redex \citep{tobin2011languages}, the K Framework \citep{rosu2010overview}, Spoofax \citep{kats2010spoofax}, or CRSX \citep{rose2011crsx}?
+You mean a tool like Racket \citep{racket-manifesto}, PLT Redex \citep{felleisen2009semantics}, the K Framework \citep{rosu2010overview}, Spoofax \citep{kats2010spoofax}, or CRSX \citep{rose2011crsx}?